Gravimetric Methods in Chemistry

 - Filter paper: A porous paper used to filter precipitates.

-- Funnel: A funnel into a crucible used to transfer solutions.
+- Funnel: A funnel used to transfer solutions to a crucible or beaker for filtration.

-- Wash bottle: A squeeze bottole used to rinse the precipitate with distilled water.
+- Wash bottle: A squeeze bottle used to rinse the precipitate with distilled water.

-- Desiccator: A sealed container used to dry the precipitate.
+- Desiccator: A sealed container used to dry the precipitate and prevent it from absorbing moisture from the air.

 The basic technique used in gravimetric methods is to precipitate the desired component from the sample, filter the precipitate, dry it, and weigh it.
 The mass of the precipitate is then used to calculate the mass of the desired component in the sample.